 A former shell of Samus

-Nothing disappointed me more than my favorite bounty hunter when I played for the first time.
-The changes to one of Nintendo's greatest kids have made her a completely different character — she’s considerably weaker, slower, and not as fun to play.
+My favorite bounty hunter has fallen even further in Ultimate.
+The changes to one of Nintendo's greatest icons have made her a completely different character — she’s considerably weaker, slower, and not nearly as fun to play.
 Although, she can charge her gun mid-air now, which is something.

 That's just one character too.
 A ton of fan favorites from the Wii U iteration have been reworked.
 Bayonetta, Marth, and Fox, while still dominant, feel weirdly different from their digital ancestors.